technyon/nuki_hub/README.md

 Afterwards flash the firmware as described in the readme within the 7z file.<br>
 <br>

-Also, there are reports that ESP32 "DEVKIT1" module don't work and pairing is not possible.
+Also, there are reports that the ESP32 "DEVKIT1" module doesn't work and pairing is not possible.
 The reason is unknown, but if you use such a module, try a different one.<br>
 <br>
 Reported as working are:
 - [M5Stack ATOM Lite](https://shop.m5stack.com/products/atom-lite-esp32-development-kit)